GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

     - Stencil: Default form
     - Select the Create form button.
 13. Follow these steps to create the form you’ll need to intake a new customer:
-    - From the left object menu, drag a Header onto the canvas.
-To edit, click on the pencil icon that appears when you hover your mouse over the header object.
-In the Label field, name it Customer ID and click the Close button.
     - Drag a Display Value object and dop it into the Header object.
     - Click on the pencil icon on the Display Value object to open the edit prompt.
     - Select the blue Variable button.
 In the Dropdown below the button, select the **newCustomerId** variable The Label should change to match the variable nam- Close the prompt.